 All English UK members are accredited by Accreditation UK, the quality assurance scheme for the English language teaching industry in the UK.
+What is British Council accreditation?

 The Accreditation UK scheme is managed by the British Council in partnership with English UK.
 It is one of the world's toughest inspection regimes for English language providers.